swift-libp2p/swift-libp2p-identify/README.md

 - /ipfs/ping
    - A ping protocol that allows for quick and easy pings to libp2p Peers for measuring latency, testing liveness/connectivity, etc.

-#### Heads up ‼️
-- This package is embedded into [swift-libp2p](https://github.com/swift-libp2p/swift-libp2p) .
-There's no need to include this package as a dependency in your swift-libp2p project.

 #### For more details see
 - [Multiformats / Mulitbase Spec](https://github.com/multiformats/multibase/blob/master/README.md)